MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/enable-app-customization.md

 ![Manage apps](../../assets/images/apps-in-meetings/manageapp.png)

 If by default, you don't want the app to be hidden, you can update the `defaultBlockUntilAdminAction` property to `false`.
-When the new version of the app is approved, by default the app will be allowed as long as the admin has not taken explicit action to block it.
+When the new version of the app is approved, by default the app will be allowed as long as the admin hasn't taken explicit action to block it.

 ## See also